SarwarAlamSajib/RMS-C/README.md

-# Rastaurant Management System
+# Rastaurant Food Ordering System
-- A restaurant management system in C programming language.
+- A restaurant food oredering system in C programming language.

 # Features
 - Login as customer and admin